willweste/willweste/README.md

 ### What I currently Do

 - 🔭 I’m currently working at CTPI and developing a LMS called Professional Steps.
-- 🔋 As the founder of Weste Solutions, I provide tailored digital solutions to businesses, enhancing their online presence and user engagement.
+- 🔋 As the founder of Weste Solutions, a freelance software company, I specialize in delivering tailored digital solutions that enhance businesses' online presence and improve user engagement.
-- :computer: I try to contribute weekly to open-source projects I am passionate about.
 - 🤔 I’m looking to work on new groundbreaking technologies.
 - 📫 How to reach me: willweste74@gmail.com.